Overview of a Dry Drunk

 Although it may not seem like it, but complete recovery from alcoholism is possible.
 The appropriate help from Inland Detox can allow you to get sober and recover from the main reasons behind why you abuse substances.

 When you become sober, it does not mean that you have fully recovered.
 You are still dealing with the feelings behind your addiction and why you are drinking to handle those feelings.
-It is a good first step to become sober and to stop drinking, but the next step in the process is to have a full recovery including counseling and other therapy to address other mental health illnesses that may be present.
+It is a good first step to becoming sober and stopping drinking, but the next step in the process is to have a full recovery including counseling and other therapy to address other mental health illnesses that may be present.

 How Dry Drunk Syndrome Affects Recovery

 Getting sober from alcohol is much more complex than you might believe.
 It’s not just about stopping your alcoholic tendencies, it’s much more than that.
-Someone who suffers from “dry drunk syndrome” may become sober but continue to act “drunk” and continue to have the same issues and problems that you had while you were drinking.
+Someone who suffers from “dry drunk syndrome” may become sober but continue to act “drunk” and continue to have the same issues and problems that they had while they were drinking.

 The term “dry drunk” can often bring a negative connotation, specifically from Alcoholics Anonymous (AA) world.
 It’s sometimes been used to describe someone who is not working hard enough on their recovery or “working the program.”
 It’s generally not helpful to describe anyone as a “drunk.”